IwuchukwuUchenna01/C-sharp/README.md

 # C-sharp
-a program and define two classes User and Payment.
+a program that defines two classes User and Payment.
 User class is related to Payment by UserId.